Explore Titirangi Reserve (Kaiti Hill): Stunning Panoramic Views and Natural Beauty in Gisborne

 Attraction Description

-Rere Falls A stunning 20-meter wide waterfall along Wharekopae River.
+Rere Falls A striking 20-meter-wide waterfall on Wharekopae River.

-Rere Rockslide A thrilling 60-meter long natural water slide.
+Rere Rockslide A thrilling 60-meter natural water slide nearby.

-WWII Gun Emplacement A historical site with remnants from World War II.
+WWII Gun Emplacement Historical remnants from World War II at the reserve.

-East Cape Lighthouse A historic lighthouse offering breathtaking coastal views.
+East Cape Lighthouse Iconic lighthouse with panoramic coastal views.

 Frequently Asked Questions